ciur/papermerge/docs/source/settings.rst

 EMail
 #######

 You can import documents directly from email/IMAP account.
+All EMail importer settings must be defined in papermerge.conf.py on worker side.

 ``IMPORT_MAIL_HOST``
 ~~~~~~~~~~~~~~~~~~~~~

 IMAP Server host.
+Must be defined on worker.

 ``IMPORT_MAIL_USER``
 ~~~~~~~~~~~~~~~~~~~~~

 Email account/IMAP user.
+Must be defined on worker.

 ``IMPORT_MAIL_PASS``
 ~~~~~~~~~~~~~~~~~~~~~~

-Email account/IMAP password
+Email account/IMAP password.
+Must be defined on worker.

 ``IMPORT_MAIL_INBOX``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 IMAP folder to read email from.
 Default value for this settings is INBOX.
+Must be defined on worker.

 ``IMPORT_MAIL_SECRET``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Any email sent to the target account that does not contain this text will be ignored.
+Must be defined on worker.